Table of contents

-- What is the average time my team takes to reply or resolve an issue?
+- What is the average time my team takes to reply to – or resolve an issue?

 - Which type of problems takes more time than others to resolve?

-- Who in my team is doing really well and who needs a little coaching?
+- Who in my team is doing well and who needs a little coaching?

-You’d want a bit of analytics and reporting to answer to these questions.
-But Gmail does not have any of that.
+You’d want a bit of analytics and reporting to answer these questions.
+But Gmail does not offer any of that.
 To spot patterns in customer queries and resolutions, you’ll be forced to use manually intense spreadsheets.